ellielle/private-events/README.md

 to model many-to-many relationships and also to be very conscious about your foreign keys and class names (hint: you won’t be able to just rely on Rails’ defaults like you have before).

+Note: Passwords for accounts are specifically not required per project instructions.

 ## Getting started
 ### Requirements:
 * Ruby 2.6.3